di-cps22/di-cps22.github.io/index.md

 <!--![](https://raw.githubusercontent.com/cpsiotdata/cpsiotdata.github.io/master/figs/vu.jpg)-->

-Thank you all for attending 1st Workshop on Data-Driven and Intelligent Cyber-Physical Systems (DI-CPS).
+After a successful 1st Workshop on Data-Driven and Intelligent Cyber-Physical Systems (DI-CPS) at CPS-IoT Week 2021, we are back with the second iteration of the workshop.
+This year, our focus is restricted to Data-Driven and Intelligent Cyber-Physical Systems for Smart Cities.
 We will return next year.
 Workshop proceedings can be accessed <a href="toc.html" target="_blank">here</a>.

 ## Program